 Without a lawyer, it is difficult for an individual to obtain witness statements, security video evidence, and maintenance records that are necessary to prove the dangerous condition existed, and the landowner knew or should have known about its existence.

 As with any personal injury action, the value of a premises liability case rests with the extent of the victim’s medical treatment.
 Sometimes, a person thinks they have grounds to bring a lawsuit against someone for something as simple as a sprained ankle.
 A premises liability case is normally a drawn out, complex, and contested case.
 It is important for people to know that if they do not have a somewhat serious injury, odds are they do not have a good premises liability case.
+If they sustained head trauma or a major spine injury, then their chance of success is much higher.

 As with all personal injury cases, proving fault is a legal requirement.
 A case cannot exist unless a victim can demonstrate that another party owed him or her a duty of care, breached that duty, and caused him or her harm as a result of that breach.
 When proving fault in a Richmond premises liability case, it is critical that victims choose to work with an attorney who can do just that.
 Reach out to start your confidential consultation today.